Fusion-Party-Aus/Formal-Documents/Constitution.md

 3. If a quorum is not present within 30 minutes after the notified commencement time of a Committee meeting—

-   1. in the case of a special meeting—the meeting lapses; or
+   a) in the case of a special meeting—the meeting lapses; or

    2. in any other case—the meeting must be adjourned to a date no later than 14 days after the adjournment and notice of the time, date and place to which the meeting is adjourned must be given in accordance with rule [63].